Business Management

 Learning Outcomes:

-Upon completing this course, students understand which opportunities and potentials digitalizing purchasing and SCM processes holds.
+Upon completing this course, alumni understand which opportunities and potentials digitalizing purchasing and SCM processes holds.
 They are able to identify the disadvantages and risks of digitalization and to assess application potentials.
 They also understand when digitization does not support meeting targets.
 Thus, they can contribute essential impulses to any digitalization activities in purchasing and SCM drawing on the subject-related and analytical competencies they have acquired in this course.

 Superior module: